 It is the natural evolution in immersive gameplay.
 Why should unique character archetypes be forced to play in the same way as everyone else?

 A scrappy rogue would draft cards from a limited pool to string together combos in an opportunistic fashion — meanwhile the Oracle rolls bones and matches symbols to tell the future, and the Ranger player is putting their real life tracking skills to the test by matching animal tracks.

 Teamwork is about bringing together people with a diverse range of skills to achieve a common goal.
-To be successful in Rule of Three, you won’t just need a diverse range of characters, you will need a diverse range of gamers.
+To be successful in CLL, you won’t just need a diverse range of characters, you will need a diverse range of gamers.